onflow/flow/flips/20220715-cadence-purity-analysis.md

 ## Objective

 This FLIP proposes to add a new syntax and accompanying semantic analysis to determine or enforce that a given function or method is "pure", that is, lacking in side effects.
-This would allow additional checker rules to enforce immutability in function conditions.
+We would then add an additional checker rules to enforce purity in function conditions.

 ## Motivation and User Benefit